Flexible domains for minimal surfaces in Euclidean spaces: Proof of Theorems and

 \begin{proof}[Proof of Theorem \ref{th:main1C}] Using the same scheme as in the proof of Theorem \ref{th:main1} just given, we need a modification in the induction step in the proof of Lemma \ref{lem:noncritical} to accommodate the weaker assumption in condition (b) in the theorem.

-We use the notation in the proof of Lemma \ref{lem:noncritical}; see Figure \ref{fig:proper}.
-We begin by approximating the given holomorphic map $f:K\to \Omega$ by a holomorphic map from a neighbourhood of $S$ to $\Omega$.
-(The analogous arguments apply to holomorphic immersions.)
-Consider now the first step of the induction, constructing a holomorphic map $f_1:S_1=S\cup D_1\to\Omega$ which approximates the given map $f=f_0$ on $S=S_0$.
+We shall use the notation in the proof of Lemma \ref{lem:noncritical}; see Figure \ref{fig:proper}.
+We begin by uniformly approximating the given map $f:K\to \Omega$ in the theorem by a holomorphic map from a neighbourhood of the admissible set $S$ \eqref{eq:S} to $\Omega$.
+This is possible by the Bishop--Mergelyan approximation theorem; see \cite{Bishop1958PJM} and \cite[Theorems 5 and 6]{FornaessForstnericWold2020}.
+(Analogous arguments apply to holomorphic immersions.)

+Consider now the first step of the induction, whose goal is to construct a holomorphic map $f_1:S_1=S\cup D_1\to\Omega$ which approximates the given map $f=f_0$ on $S=S_0$.
 Let $z=(z',z_n)$ be a holomorphic coordinate system on $\C^n$ as in the assumption of the theorem such that